latrovalievioan/s-tree/README.md

 ### Nice to have
 - [ ] When selecting a child from Explorer if parent is collapsed in dir tree - expand it
 - [ ] Bundle delete objects
+- [ ] React router for file explorer